letsintegreat/Diary/README.md

-# diary
+# Diary

-A Personal Diary App
+A Personal Diary App, it was built under Coding Week'22 App Dev Task.

-# Features implemented
+# Key Features

- - Register with email and password
+ - Personal Diary is secured with Mobile's Screen Lock.
+Fingerprint and Facial Recognition also functional.
- - Login with email and password
+ - Register and Login with email and password across devices.
- - Add an entry for any date
- - Edit or Delete entry from any date
+ - Edit or Delete any entry.
- - Disable dates whose entries have been submitted, and Disable future dates
+ - Future dates, and dates with entry already submitted have been disabled.
- - Secured the diary with Screen Lock
+ - Minimal UI and satisfying animations.